Mikaela/mikaela.github.io/_posts/2015-05-18-life-bot-background.md

-them if they knew any ace channels I could wonder my feelings on and the answer was negative and after further talking, we ended up founding [##abgilpqt+ - a channel for everyone](https://abgilpqt.github.io/about/) (which has had it's own share of drama, so I won't discuss it here).
+them if they knew any ace channels I could wonder my feelings on and the answer was negative and after further talking, we ended up founding [##abgilpqt+ - a channel for everyone](https://abgilpqt.github.io/about/) (which has had it's own share of drama, that I won't discuss here).

 At some point after that on one night we were talking again and I don't remember what we were exactly talking about (and reading logs would hurt